 After diving at Hin Muang, we can moor up our speedboat to the rocky outcrop of Hin Daeng, have a relaxing lunch, and plan the second dive.

 The dive site of Hin Daeng features a sloping channel with near vertical sides running through the centre of the dive site.
 The channel provides shelter from some of the stronger currents and is home to many species of marine life that you won’t normally see on the outer parts of this reef.

-The rock formation of Hin Daeng (Red Rock) breaks the surface and slopes gently down to a depth of around 70m.
-The walls and rocks are covered with red and purple soft corals and anemones.
-These corals are home to millions of small reef fish, boxer shrimps, octopus and giant morays.
-Schools of jack fish, barracudas and rainbow runners circle around this reef to feed.
+The rocks and corals around Hin Daeng are home to millions of small reef fish, boxer shrimps, ghost pipefish, frogfish, octopus and giant morays.
+Schools of jack fish, barracudas, trevally, mackerel and rainbow runners circle around this reef to feed.